Southern reedbuck: Habitat and distribution

 Southern reedbucks have a wide distribution, stretching from Gabon and Tanzania to South Africa.
 Their range seems to extend to the Miombo woodlands on the north.
 They inhabit moist grasslands with tall grass, reeds, sufficient cover, and water nearby, such as floodplains, pastures, woodlands, and valleys.
 They are common in seasonally flooded valleys near the Malagarasi River.
-They also occur in the southern savannas of Tchibanga and Ndende (in Zaire).
+They also occur in the southern savannas of Tchibanga and Ndende (in Republic Democratic of Congo).

 It is native to Angola, Botswana, the Republic of the Congo, the Democratic Republic of the Congo, Gabon, Malawi, Mozambique, Namibia, South Africa, Eswatini, Tanzania, Zambia, and Zimbabwe.
 It also occurs in protected areas and areas with low to moderate levels of settlement, including significant populations on private land in Zimbabwe, South Africa, and Namibia.
 In the Republic of Congo, it formerly occurred locally in the savannahs of southern Congo, but it is probably extinct there by now.
 Its presence is doubted in Lesotho.
 Major populations occur in areas such as Selous National Park (Tanzania), Kafue National Park (Zambia), Nyika National Park (Malawi), Gorongosa National Park (Mozambique), Okavango National Park (Botswana) and Kruger National Park and Eastern Shores (South Africa).